itsgg/itsgg.github.io/_posts/2025-03-31-essentialism.md

 2. Identify and write a clear, concise statement of your essential intent.
 3. Regularly review and align your daily decisions with this intent.

+#### Benefits

+- Provides clear, purpose-driven direction.
+- Reduces decision fatigue and increases productivity.

 ### Activity Audit

-#### Benefits

-- Frees up valuable time and mental energy.
-- Enhances focus on activities aligned with personal goals.

 #### Steps